 Holacracy is said to be improving on Scrum, Agile and Getting Things Done.
 It’s supposed to make any team run better by continuously evolving the roles in the team to better fit the work.
 Is it really better than Kanban or Scrum?
 Let’s find out.

 Holacracy means that the whole of the team is in charge, not just the manager.
-In essence Holacracy is a process to organize self-direction and self-organisation in teams.
+In essence, Holacracy is a process to organize self-direction and self-organization in teams.
 Self-organizing knowledge workers are proven time and again to be more productive than managed ones.
 I researched Holocracy with the aim to discover new insights for building self-organizing teams.

 Getting Teams Done

 I based my research mostly on ‘Getting teams done’, a practical guide for implementing Holacracy.
 Getting Teams Done is written in the style of ‘The Goal’ and ‘The Phoenix Project’.
 There’s a fictional story of a team that makes the transition from a hierarchical way of working to a Holacracy.
 This makes the book easy to read and digest.
 Apart from the book I did some interviews, read a couple of experiences with Holacracy and consulted the official Holacracy website.